Healthy Homes Assessment Raupunga

 Insulation needs to meet the R-values that are appropriate for your region.

-The "R" refers to thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Raupunga Moisture Ingress & Drainage

-Rental properties should have effective drainage for the removal of the stormwater and surface waters and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water has a location to go, and it doesn’t get sucked into structures is an crucial aspect of making sure your property is dry.
+Rental properties need to have effective drainage to get rid of the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a location to go, and also that it doesn’t get sucked into structures is a crucial aspect of maintaining your property’s dry.

-In addition to a drainage system to avoid moisture ingress, if your property has an enclosed space between your flooring and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+Alongside an irrigation system to stop water ingress, if the rental has an enclosed gap between the floor and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

-The ground-moisture barrier typically a polythene sheet laid over the ground to prevent any moisture in the ground from accumulating into the property.
-It also helps prevent from causing damage to the flooring insulation.
+The ground-moisture barrier typically a sheet of polythene that is placed over the ground, to block any moisture in the ground from rising into the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection